iron-io/iron_dotnet/README.md

 * `Delay`: The item will not be available on the queue until this many seconds have passed.
 Default is 0 seconds.
 Maximum is 604,800 seconds (7 days).
+* `PushHeaders`: If the item is sent to a push queue, these headers will be passed to subscribers.

 --